|Table of Contents|

 Polly died 14 July 2008 and Bob followed on 16 December 2010.
 The couple are buried together at Oakwood Cemetery in Mt.
 Vernon, Illinois.
 They had two children:

-- Richard ("Rick") Claybourn Dulaney was born on 23 December 1953 in Mt.
+- Richard Claybourn Dulaney ("Rick") was born on 23 December 1953 in Mt.
 Vernon.
-He married Mary A. Pouliot on 30 August 1975 and both worked as school librarian, living in Cissna Park, Illinois.
-They had two children:
+He graduated from Mt.
+Vernon Township High School in 1972 and from Illinois State University in 1975.
+That same year he married Mary A. Pouliot on 30 August 1975.
+Both worked as school librarians living in Cissna Park, Illinois.
+They had two children.